 LeBron James, on the other hand, is more team-oriented and is great at getting others involved.
 Part of the reason so many great players have played with LeBron is that they wanted to; they knew James would try to find opportunities for them to score.

-LeBron is also a stat machine; he is big enough to get rebounds; the combination of arm strength and basketball IQ allows him to be a great passer and get assists; his athletic ability and quick instincts account for his steal and blocks.
+LeBron is also a stat machine; he is big enough to get rebounds; the combination of arm strength and basketball IQ allows him to be a great passer and get assists; and his athletic ability and quick instincts account for his steals and blocks.
 In terms of play style, LeBron is more comparable to Magic Johnson than he is to Michael Jordan.

 If this writer were forced to choose, I’d take LeBron James.
 Why?
 In last year’s finals, when his Cleveland Cavaliers played the Golden State Warriors — the most dominant regular season team of all time —the Cavs came back from a 3-1 deficit to win in seven games.
 LeBron led all players from both teams in points, assists, rebounds, steals and blocks.

 That type of overall domination is unprecedented.
 The combination of basketball knowledge plus absurd physical ability is lethal.
-While Jordan was clearly a better scorer, LeBron is a better rebounder and passer and is more a more versatile player overall.
+While Jordan was clearly a better scorer, LeBron is a better rebounder and passer and is a more versatile player overall.

 But again, it’s a matter of preference.
 LeBron is the better overall player and can play all five positions.
 And yet, there will never be a shooting guard better than His Airness.
 The choice is between someone who is great at every aspect of the game — or someone who specialized in one area so decisively that he was unstoppable.
 The choice is between a brawny tank or a sleek style icon.
 The choice is between a calculated winning machine, or a human with an incredible amount of will (and a certain degree of shoe-marketing genius).